LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-bots.md

 subCategoryName: ''
 indicator: both
-subtitle: Learn how to get started building a bot with everything from creating a use case, choosing a host and connecting conversations.
+subtitle: Learn how to get started building a bot with everything from creating a use case, choosing a host and connecting conversations
 level3: ''
 permalink: getting-started-getting-started-with-bots.html
 isTutorial: false